 At Antica Caciara we picked up some all-important porchetta samples.
 The porchetta was just as good as the stuff at Angrypig, which is saying something.
 The owner of the deli was an older Italian gentleman who looked exactly like the image that pops into your head when I say “older Italian gentleman who runs a deli”.

 There was a vegetarian on our tour who couldn’t eat the porchetta, but he seemed pretty content with his cheese.
 I am always so surprised when vegetarians are pleased with the veg options because if I were vegetarian, I would never be happy about anything.

 5) snacking, Italian-style

 The first was my beloved suppli rice balls.
 This one was full of Bolognese sauce and mozzarella.
-It was like getting to eat a cute little pizza ball.
+It was like getting to eat a cute little pizza roly poly.
 I want to have these for a snack every day of my life.